tmikkonen/sailfish-onda-v820w/README.md

 ## Notes
 * 2.2.0.29, 3.0.0.8 and 3.2.0.12 are [stop releases](https://docs.sailfishos.org/Support/Releases/) that must be upgraded in succession - others will probably exist in the future, see the [here](https://docs.sailfishos.org/Support/Help_Articles/Updating_Sailfish_OS/) for details.
+* After installing 3.3.0.16 SSH Remote Connection needs to be re-enabled in Settings->Developer tools.
 * When/If the SFOS upgrade fails see [this](https://docs.sailfishos.org/Support/Help_Articles/Updating_Sailfish_OS/#what-if-installing-an-os-update-fails-but-download-worked) for help.
 Doing the cleanups, setting the release back to the current version and running `pkcon refresh`, `pkcon update` & `reboot` and re-running the upgrade is worth trying.

 ## Known Issues